Wealth Club – Compelling investments for experienced investors

 Share price since inception

 Source: Downing LLP, Companies House to 31 December 2025.
 Pulford launched in February 2013 and Bagnall in March 2013.
 Performance data shown is net of all ongoing charges.
-Please note these are unquoted companies and the share price is based on Downing’s own valuation.
+Please note these are unquoted companies and the share price and investor returns are based on Downing’s own valuation and calculations.
 Remember, these investments are illiquid and can be difficult to sell and value.
 Past performance is not a guide to the future.

 Downside protection insurance and life cover